Aglaia Korasconcert pianist

 Critics have hailed her performances as "masterful."
 Concert pianist Aglaia Koras made her debut at age eleven with the San Francisco Symphony Orchestra.
 Recognition by her mentor, Greek pianist Gina Bachauer, drew the attention of Rudolf Serkin, then Director of the Curtis Institute of Music in Philadelphia, where Ms. Koras studied for several years on full scholarship with Serkin and Mieczyslaw Horszowski.
 After receiving the Curtis Alumni Award for three consecutive years, she graduated from Curtis with a Bachelor's degree in Piano.
 Rudolf Serkin called her "an excellent pianist, a fine musician," and Horszowski called her "a great artist" at her graduation.

 In 1983, the City of New York and the Queens Council on the Arts sponsored her New York Debut at Alice Tully Hall, Lincoln Center, to a standing ovation.
 Audience members included Karl Ulrich Schnabel, artist Isamu Noguchi, Congresswoman Geraldine Ferraro, New York University President John Brademas, and other celebrated personalities.
-She has returned several times to Lincoln Center, and also performed at Carnegie Hall's Weill Recital Hall, at the Kennedy Center, at Merkin Concert Hall, and in major concert halls throughout the United States as well as concerts in France, England, Switzerland, Greece, Spain, Canada, and Mexico, including both European and American television and radio broadcasts.
+She has returned several times to Lincoln Center, and also performed numerous times at Carnegie Hall, at the Kennedy Center, at Merkin Concert Hall, and in major concert halls throughout the United States as well as concerts in France, England, Switzerland, Greece, Spain, Canada, and Mexico, including both European and American television and radio broadcasts.

 Ms. Koras has received top prizes in several international and national piano competitions, including: the International Chopin Young Pianists Competition, first prize; the International American Music Scholarship Association Piano Competition, first prize; the International Concert Artists Guild Competition, "Fine Artistry and Musical Excellence Award"; the National Young Musicians Foundation Competition, first prize; the Koszciusko Foundation Competition; the La Gesse Foundation Fellowship of France; the Adopt-An-Artist Award of New York City; the Ruth Slenszynska Award for Piano, as well as other awards.